ab2x3z/UniversalGyroAim/Readme.md

 ## License

-The code for this project (`UGI.c`) is provided as-is.
+The code for this project (`UGA.c`) is provided as-is.
 The included ViGEmClient library is distributed under the MIT License.